Our mission

 Fossil fuel hydrogens, like blue, brown and grey hydrogen, are at best a stop-gap transition measure, and at worst, a pathway that helps keep the fossil fuel sector alive far longer than is desirable.
 The emissions from fossil fuel hydrogen production are extraordinarily high, in some cases higher than the use of coal to generate electricity.
 The promise of carbon capture technology remains unproven at scale.
 Similar promises about carbon capture in the past have not come true.
 Fossil fuel hydrogen is a road to nowhere, risks creating stranded assets, and diverts focus and attention from the rapid, energetic scaleup of green hydrogen.

-Green hydrogen is under-represented in global discussions on clean energy solutions and remains a low priority for development agencies.
+Despite its transformative potential, green hydrogen remains underrepresented in global climate discussions and requires stronger integration into development finance strategies.
 A concerted effort by producers, infrastructure operators, and customers is required to grow the green hydrogen sector at the pace required to avert a climate catastrophe.

 The Green Hydrogen Organisation is a Swiss not profit foundation.
 Its founding articles are found here.